14 Top-Rated Hiking Trails in Yellowstone National Park

 4. Midway Geyser Basin: Grand Prismatic Boardwalk

-Within a five-minute drive from the Old Faithful Inn and Upper Geyser Basin, the Midway Geyser Basin is home to one of Yellowstone's largest and most impressive hydrothermal attractions.
-Living up to its name, the Grand Prismatic Spring of the Midway Geyser Basin measures approximately 360 feet in diameter.
-With clouds of steam churning above the vibrant hues of heat-loving bacteria in the spring, Grand Prismatic looks like it belongs on another planet.
+The Grand Prismatic Spring of the Midway Geyser Basin lives up to its name, measuring approximately 360 feet in diameter.
+And with clouds of steam churning above the vibrant hues of heat-loving bacteria in the spring, Grand Prismatic looks like it belongs on another planet.

 Visitors to the Midway Geyser Basin are encouraged to tour the half-mile boardwalk that skirts the rim of the Grand Prismatic Spring.
 Other mega-sized features encountered along the way include Excelsior Geyser Crater, which pumps thousands of gallons of heated water into the nearby Firehole River.

 For a stepped-back perspective of Grand Prismatic, visitors should head to the nearby Fairy Falls Trailhead to hike up the 0.6-mile Grand Prismatic Overlook Trail.